ctranstrum/chuck/BUILD.md

 ### Attach the bumpons

 Once everything else is installed, flip the keyboard back over and press each bumpon into place in its designated spot.
-Your keyboard is now ready for firmware.
+Your keyboard is now ready for its photoshoot and the installation of firmware.

+If you'd like to share your hard work with the rest of the world, take a photo of your new Charlieflex and send it to me.
+My contact information is on my profile.
+Congratulations on a job well done!

 ## Firmware installation